 Advise patients to:

-- Inspect your ASTAGRAF XL medicine when you receive a new prescription and before taking it.
-If the appearance of the capsule is not the same as usual, or if dosage instructions have changed, speak to your doctor or pharmacist as soon as possible to make sure that you have the right medicine.
+- Inspect their ASTAGRAF XL medicine when they receive a new prescription and before taking it.
+If the appearance of the capsule is not the same as usual, or if dosage instructions have changed, advise patients to contact their healthcare provider as soon as possible to make sure that they have the right medicine.
+Other tacrolimus products cannot be substituted for ASTAGRAF XL [see WARNINGS AND PRECAUTIONS].

 - Take ASTAGRAF XL in the morning, preferably at least 1 hour before or at least 2 hours after breakfast to achieve maximum possible blood concentrations of the drug.